dimelo/engage-digital-source-sdk-wordpress-plugin/README.md

-# Wordpress plugin for the SMCC SDK
+# Engage Digital Source SDK Wordpress plugin

 To integrate you will need to follow these steps: